NREL/PLEXOS2PRAS.jl/README.md

 __Step 3: Import the modified system back into PLEXOS__

 Import the modified system (`yourworkbookname_PRAS.xlsx` from the above example) into PLEXOS as you normally would.
+As with a normal import, you may want to use an empty template file.

 __Step 4: Run the PLEXOS Models that you want to import into PRAS__